Do you want to build muscle and gain strength, but You don’t know what to do at the gym, And You Only Have 30 minutes? Then keep scrolling…

 Where most people tend to gain weight, I wound up losing 10 lbs of body fat and developed more muscle mass.

 I even increased my deadlift by 25 lbs, my front squat by 35 lbs, and my paused bench press by 10 lbs after my second year of residency.

 PS.
 If You Aren’t Interested In Lifting Heavy Weights Like Shown Above, That’s Ok!
 You Don’t Have To.

-And here is Brittany’s progress during the same time.
-She wasn’t yet a resident at the time, but used the exact same training principles.
+And here is Brittany’s progress at the same time.
+She wasn’t yet a resident at the time but used the exact same training principles.

 (I know, because I made her programming).

 Here she is squatting 1.5x her bodyweight for several repetitions, and making incredible progress on her chin-up strength.
 Prior to this new style of training, her best squat was 1.1x her bodyweight, and she could only do 1 chin-up.

 This is not to brag, but to show you what’s possible when you know how to implement an effective training system.